-HIM\ 101 Medical Terminology (HIM 111)
+HIM 101 Medical Terminology (HIM 111)

 Introduces the language of medicine.
 Topics include basic word structure, prefixes, roots, suffixes, and terms pertaining to the body, including singular/plural forms.
-Also presents terminology related to body systems (cardiovascular/circulatory, digestive, female reproductive, integumentary, musculoskeletal, respiratory, and urogenital).
+Also presents terminology related to body systems (cardiovascular/ circulatory, digestive, female reproductive, integumentary, musculoskeletal, respiratory, and urogenital).
 Covers body system units, including anatomic, diagnostic, symptomatic, surgical, and eponymic terms, plus standard abbreviations and acronyms.
 Emphasizes defining and spelling elements and terms.
+Pre-requisite: ENG 043 and/or ENG 063 or ESL 161 or 169 with a grade of C or better.
+If students place into both ENG 043 and ENG 073 they must successfully complete both before taking HIM 101.

-HIM\ 102 Introduction to Health Information Systems (HIM 122)
+HIM 102 Introduction to Health Information Systems (HIM 122)